DyogenIBENS/PhylDiag/README.txt

 # Supplementary data are also in the doc/ folder or can be accessed at the next url:
 # http://www.biomedcentral.com/content/supplementary/1471-2105-15-268-S1.pdf

-# This code uses personal libraries in src/utils: myTools, myGenomes, myMaths, myFile, myPhylTree, mySvgDrawer.py, myProbas.py, myProteinTree and myDiags.py
+# This code uses a personal library: contained in git@depot.biologie.ens.fr:LibsDyogen

 ##################
 # PhylDiag v1.02 #